Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 Note: New Attack actions scripts (74, 75, 78 ,79, 84, 85, 88 & 89) that are focused in target threat use `TargetSpecialThreatCoefficientDefault` and `EnemyHouseThreatBonus` tags from Rulesmd.ini.

+Note: Aircrafts that attacks other air units will end all the script.
+This behavior is intentional because without it aircrafts had some bugs that wasn't fixable at the time of developing the feature.

 The second parameter with a 0-based index for the *[AITargetType]* section specifies the list of possible *[VehicleTypes]*, *[AircraftTypes]*, *[InfantryTypes]* and *[BuildingTypes]* that can be evaluated.
 The new *[AITargetType]* section must be declared in RulesMD.ini for making this script work:

 In `rulesmd.ini`: